This post may contain affiliate links. If you click and buy something that I recommend, I might receive a small commission.

-Instead of scrambling to find homes for millions of homeless dogs (and shaming people who don’t adopt them), we need to start targeting those individuals who put those dogs in that position to begin with.
+Instead of scrambling to find homes for millions of homeless dogs (and shaming people who don’t adopt them), we need to target those who put those dogs in that position.

 We need to stop backyard breeders and puppy mills from producing dogs in the first place.

 Moreover, we need to start educating future dog owners about responsible dog ownership.

 Dogs should not be an impulsive decision made overnight, but rather a thoughtful decision made after months and years of research and deliberation.

 Future dog owners should understand and be prepared for a 10+ year commitment and anything and everything that comes with it from puppyhood to seniority.

 We need to educate future dog owners so when the time comes for them to bring home a dog, they are ready.
 It is imparative that they know where they should and shouldn’t purchase a dog from.

 We need to set future dog owners up for success and for that we need to educate them – not shame them for wanting a specific breed in the first place.